 Losing weight, dropping bad habits and being healthier seem to be perennial New Year’s resolutions for many people.
 A similar approach should be taken with your marketing as well.
 The new year is a great time to stop doing what you shouldn’t be doing, even if your firm has been doing it for a long time.
-Evaluate your firm’s marketing practices and look for tactics that are no longer effective, or not as effective as other tactics you could be investing in.
+So evaluate your firm’s marketing practices and look for tactics that are no longer effective, or not as effective as other tactics you could be investing in.
 The truth is, most firms need to lose some tactical fat before they can build strategic muscle.

 Your marketing strategy and the corresponding tactics should be documented in the form of a marketing plan.
 I speak regularly to A/E/C marketers all over the country and I often ask attendees how many of their firms have a formal marketing plan, as opposed to simply a list of “to-do” items for the year ahead.
 I’m always shocked at how few raise their hands.
 While marketing plans are fundamental blueprints in other industries, among A/E/C firms, I’ve found them to be the exception, rather than the norm.
 So let’s change that!
-In 2018, set out to develop a documented, strategic marketing plan that is aligned with your firm’s top business priorities and objectives.
-If you need help, seek out a qualified agency to assist.
+In 2021, set out to develop a documented, strategic marketing plan that is aligned with your firm’s top business priorities and objectives.
+If you need help, seek out a qualified consultant to assist.
 Once the plan has been crafted, be sure to share it with firm leadership.

 Undoubtedly one of the top (if not THE top) priorities for A/E/C firms over the last few years has been attracting and retaining top talent.
 And it’s no secret that qualified job candidates can practically pick and choose to work for any firm they wish.
-With a talent shortage, and increasing competition for the talent that’s out there, new approaches to recruitment are necessary.
+With a talent shortage, and increasing competition for the talent that’s out there, new approaches to recruitment and retention are necessary.

-As A/E/C firms everywhere look to avoid commoditization and establish sustainable competitive advantage, client experience (CX) is emerging as a viable solution.
+As A/E/C firms everywhere look to avoid commoditization and establish sustainable competitive advantage, client experience (CX) has emerged as a viable solution.
 While budgets and price will always play a role, today’s buyers are increasingly looking for their A/E/C partners to add value and provide them with an exceptional experience, from all phases of the relationship.
 By focusing on the client’s needs and building a strategy and culture that seeks to consistently elevate the client experience, firms can distinguish themselves from everyone else.

 But no amount of aspiration is going to drive CX without someone “owning” the end-to-end experience—from prospect to client, and client to advocate.
 And just like no A/E/C firm can truly prioritize safety without a program (leadership, accountability, coordination, training, etc.), firms can’t prioritize client-centricity without a program either.
 As marketers look to expand their roles, quarterbacking a CX program—which leverages many traditional marketing strengths including strategy, research and communications—would be a wise resolution to make.

 For most A/E/C firms, marketing and business development only come together for a client/project pursuit when it involves a proposal.
 And while BD folks are busy targeting specific accounts, marketing’s non-proposal efforts are largely (if not exclusively) focused on raising general firm awareness—not engaging specific prospects.
-Account-Based Marketing (ABM) has emerged as a marketing approach to assist business development teams with accelerating the business development cycle, close more deals and penetrate new markets.
+Account-Based Marketing (ABM) has emerged as a marketing approach to assist business development teams with accelerating the business development cycle, closing more deals and penetrating new markets.

 By allowing the marketing team to focus on high-priority targets, ABM can make a measurable impact on business development and the bottom line.
 It’s been described as fishing with a spear, as opposed to fishing with a net.
 And marketing teams can add tremendous value by developing highly-personalized campaigns (leveraging a myriad of marketing tactics) that target key accounts (and the various stakeholders inside those accounts) proactively.